StyleFool: Fooling Video Classification Systems via Style Transfer: Design of StyleFool

 \textbf{Style loss.~} In order to reduce the difference between the style image and the stylized video, a style loss is introduced as the sum of the style errors across all layers in the style transfer network, which could be expressed as follows:

-where $C_k$ is the number of channels in the $k^{th}$ layer; ${G_k}\left( \cdot \right)$ represents the Gram matrix in the $k^{th}$ layer~\cite{justin2016perceptual}.
+where ${G_k}\left( \cdot \right)$ represents the Gram matrix in the $k^{th}$ layer~\cite{justin2016perceptual}.
 The content loss and the style loss can move the input video towards or even across the decision boundary and alleviate the attack difficulty (\eg increase the attack success rate under query limit and reduce the query number) in black-box attacks, which are validated by the experiments in Section~\ref{sec:experimental_results}.

 \textbf{Total variation loss.~} A total variance loss can be regarded as a regular term in the loss function, which eliminates noise or shadow and improves the smoothness of each stylized image.
 Given a frame $x_i^s$, a sum of pairwise variance is computed over all pixels in $x_i^s$ as follows: